Meet the Members of the 2018-19 Student Advisory Council

 Prithvir Jhaveri ’19 is a Computer Science major and a current member of the Energy and the Environment: Design and Innovation team.
 Last year, he was a member of the Energy Data Analytics Lab, where he studied electricity access in developing countries by applying machine learning techniques to data collected through aerial imagery.

-Senior Luiza Perez has been a member of the Environmental Epidemiology in Latin America team since 2015.
+Senior Sociology and Global Health double major Luiza Perez has been a member of the Environmental Epidemiology in Latin America team since 2015.
 With her team, she developed a study on the efficacy of insecticide-treated bed nets and the occupational risk factors of leishmaniasis in the Peruvian Amazon.
 She also designed food and education interventions to mitigate the effects of mercy intoxication in communities along the Madre de Dios River.
 In 2017, she was awarded a Bass Connections Follow-on Research Award to continue her work in the Madre de Dios by examining the effects of mercury on mitochondrial health and epigenetics.

 - Check out the members of last year’s council and browse our collection of student stories.